pyrmont/pondent/README.md

 ## Rationale

 A static site is a great way to make your site safer and more performant.
-Combine it with GitHub and you have a version-controlled you can access from anywhere.
+Combine it with GitHub and you have a version-controlled directory you can access from anywhere.

 The problem is how to update it?